lsds/sgx-lkl/samples/languages/python/README.md

 The Python script is located in the `app/` folder, the Docker image is defined in the `Dockerfile`.
 Have a look at both files to understand what is happening.

-We can now convert the Docker image into a filesystem image suitable for SGX-LKL:
+2. We can now convert the Docker image into a filesystem image suitable for SGX-LKL:

 ```sh
 sgx-lkl-disk create --docker=pythonapp --size=300M pythonapp.img
 ```

-The `sgx-lkl-cfg` tool can be used to generate an initial set of SGX-LKL host and application configuration files:
+3. Before running SGX-LKL, we need to create host and application configuration files.
+The `sgx-lkl-cfg` tool can be used to generate those:

 ```sh
 sgx-lkl-cfg create --disk pythonapp.img
 ```
 Have a look at the generated `host-config.json` and `app-config.json` files and verify that they are as expected.

-We are now ready to run the application in SGX-LKL:
+4. We are now ready to run the application in SGX-LKL:

 ```sh
 sgx-lkl-run-oe --host-config=host-config.json --app-config=app-config.json --hw-debug